 Paula Angerstein, Gary Kelleher, Tom Nall, and Pepe Zevada, Empresarios of the Texas Spirits Industry, didn’t ask for permission before they made history by merging their three companies to create Empresario LLC, the first Texas company to create, brand, distill, import, and market spirits.
-Empresario’s award-winning portfolio currently includes seven tequilas, four liqueurs, and a line of all natural cocktail mixers, with more to come!
+Empresario’s award-winning portfolio currently includes seven tequilas, four liqueurs, one whiskey, and a line of all natural cocktail mixers, with more to come!

 Paula Angerstein, south Texas farm girl and UT graduate, worked in England where she found herself vacationing in Italy as often as possible.
 Once back home in Texas, she began making homemade Limoncello for her friends.
 Encouraged by them, she became the first woman and second person to be...more

 Gary Kelleher became the third person licensed to distill in Texas in 2006 and brought Dripping Springs Texas Vodka to market in 2007.
 Dripping Springs Texas Vodka is the first and only American vodka to win the prestigious Vodka Purity Trophy given at the International Wine and Spirits...more

 All Tom Nall ever wanted to be was a cowboy.
 Along the way, he spent over three decades building the now legendary brand Wick Fowler’s Two Alarm Chili Kits, which are sold nationwide.
 He retired from the chili business on a Friday in 2009 and by Monday had started a new venture.
 Tom and his...more